back to blog

 Single Use

-We see the forecast data is often dumped one week to the next as the management get comfortable with what it tells them and react to any potential “red flags” within.
+We see the forecast data often dumped one week to the next as the management get comfortable with what it tells them and react to any potential “red flags” within.
 “Single Use”

 We do come across slick forecast systems updated weekly, stored in data cubes (and consolidation software like Hyperion), rich in default reports with intelligent comparison of input source accuracy, notes on variances/anomalies and feedback routines.